 - Open Dissasembler.io in your browser

-- Click on start disassembling button that looks like this
+- Click on the start disassembling button that looks like this.

 - Once the app loads, upload your libclient_crypt.so file.

-- After a short time you file will be disassembled and you’ll see the screen like this with the symbols pane on the left and code pane on the right.
+- After a short time your file will be disassembled and you’ll see the screen like this, with the symbols pane on the left and the code pane on the right.

-- Scroll symbols pane all the way down
+- Scroll all the way down on the symbols pane.

-- Most functions names are self explanatory, except for the one that just called func_00001930, this looks suspicious.
-Click on it’s name to see the code
+- Most functions names are self-explanatory, except for the one that is called func_00001930, this looks suspicious.
+Click on it’s name to see the code.

 - These MOVB instructions look interesting.
-Looks like this function is writing a sequence of byte values to a memory location.
+Seems like this function is writing a sequence of byte values to a memory location.

-- So what’s can we say about these bytes?
-We see that they values range between 0x30 and 0x59.
-Which covers digits 0 and uppercase letters.
+- So, what’s can we say about these bytes?
+We see that these values range between 0x30 and 0x59, which covers digits 0 and uppercase letters.

 - Let’s refresh our memory about Base32 encoding here and here.

-- We see that’s most common form of Base32 encoding uses uppercase letters A-Z and numbers 0-9.
+- We see that the most common form of Base32 encoding uses uppercase letters A-Z and numbers 0-9.

-- So, most likely this is what we want.
+- Most likely this is what we want.

-- Let’s convert this hex values to their ASCII representation to get the string CAYPFE6MG2DJT4EB5RIZLIAYFJAUGL3L
+- Let’s convert these hex values to their ASCII representation to get the string CAYPFE6MG2DJT4EB5RIZLIAYFJAUGL3L

 - Let’s submit it to the challenge